Memphis vs. Tulane NCAA Football Odds, Plays and Insights | November 27, 2021

 - Memphis' games this year have hit the over on four of 10 set point totals (40%).

-- Memphis is 1-1 against the spread and 3-0 overall this season when the team scores more than 34.1 points.
+- Memphis is 1-1 against the spread and 3-0 overall in games when it scores more than 34.1 points.

 - Find the latest spread and moneyline odds for Memphis at SISportsbook.